Reyshyram/Dotfiles/README.md

 | Open the terminal | Super + T |
 | Open a notepad | Super + B |

+# After installation
+You can customize your wallpapers using the Hydrapaper app.
+You can also change devices' names in the Quick Settings panel by opening the Extensions app and modifying the settings of the Quick Settings Audio Devices Renamer extension.
+In this app, you can also customize the other extensions.

 # Things used
  - [Bibata](https://github.com/ful1e5/Bibata_Cursor) cursor theme
  - [Nemo](https://github.com/linuxmint/nemo/) file manager